JRedOW/CEN3031/README.md

 ## Database

-First, create a `.env` file, likely copied from the `.env.example` file.
+First, create a `.env` file, likely copied from the `.env.example` file using `cp .env.example .env` ran in the root.

 To start the database, create a new terminal and start the database: